 Decide that you will begin saving for retirement without getting caught up in the day-to-day ups and downs of the markets.

-Make a plan to invest consistently, as much as you’re able to, and forget about it *spoken in my best mob accent*.
+Make a plan to invest consistently, as much as you can, and forget about it.

 If you set up your contributions to be automatic, you can literally “set it and forget it.”
 Don’t obsess constantly about the gain/loss of your account each day.

 Knowing that you’re investing for your future as much as you can in good quality index funds with no plan to touch your account before you’re of retirement age will help you sleep better at night and remain virtually unaffected by what’s going on in the stock market.